chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

 - [ ] fix: How to handle ProcessCanceledException correctly?
-- [ ] fix: Toggle type alias on symbol (not annotation) destroys instance attribute
-- [ ] fix: warning is displayed in green with a checkmark when a file was created that shadows a stdlib module.
-Show in orange and offer link to rename the file.
 - [ ] fix: Making one symbol public via import place quickfix makes all other symbols unimported
-- [ ] fix: Do not wrap with callable annotation
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature